Proving your identity

 - Financial institute letterhead or financial institute branch stamp.

-- A telephone (landline only), gas or electricity bill up to 12 months old
+- A telephone, gas or electricity bill up to 12 months old

 - A water rates, council rates or land valuation notice up to 12 months old